March on Washington Film Festival: 2020

 With the onset of the COVID-19 pandemic, in-person events were canceled.
 In its stead, a virtual festival was introduced and took place from September 20-19, 2020.
 At the 2020 Gala, Congressman John Lewis was posthumously honored with the March on Washington Lifetime Legacy award.

 2021

 In the spring of 2021, The March on Washington Film Festival offered a series of three workshops for student and emerging filmmakers.
 The first workshop was geared toward writers, the second for directors, and the last for producers.
 They featured presentations and panels of professionals in the film industry and one of the winning films from the Emerging and Student Competition.

+2022

+In 2022, the theme of The March on Washington Film Festival in 2022 was "Story, Stage & Screen" and it took place from September 28 - October 2, 2022.
+Signature events included a Film Screening of the Mississippi Defenders and Acting While Black with a talk back.
+The program concluded with a live performance of excerpts of a live performance of the American Prophet, fresh from its successful run at Arena Stage.

+2023

+The Theme of the 2023 March On Washington Film Festival was "Pulpits, Protest, & Power" and took place from September 24 - October 1, 2023 with the signature event of the same name that explored the role of the church in the past, and the implications for how we can think about movement building in the future with a special performance by gospel artist Yolanda Adams.